Honors Capstone Project

 English Language and Literature

 This project examines how early modern English spatial discourses can be used to understand power relations at the beginning of American colonization.
 Through analyzing John Smith’s A True Relation, Smith’s Generall Historie of Virginia, Ralph Hamor’s A True Discourse of the Present Estate of Virginia, and William Shakespeare’s The Tempest, I argue that, despite English attempts to highlight their abilities to exert absolute control over peripheral spaces, English writers ultimately reveal within their texts that the English are unable to definitively control spaces throughout the empire.
 These spaces include peripheral regions far from English centers of imperial control and regions closer to and even within the imperial center of London.

 O'Hara, Emily, "Contested Spaces: Spatial Discourses and the Struggle for Power in the Early Modern English Empire" (2017).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 1033.

 Creative Commons License

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 License.